fpelliccioni/fpelliccioni.github.io/_posts/2014-05-20-writing-min-function-part1.markdown

 And... the following lesson is mine:

 - Please don't blindly accept what it is expressed on this blog.
-In case of doubt you should go to the source, the Elements of Programming book [1] :)
+In case of doubt you should go to the source, the [Elements of Programming book [1]](#EoPBook)

 In this article I want to avoid using any programming language, I want to focus on the algorithms and the specifications.
 In subsequent articles, I will implement what we learned using several mainstream programming languages.